-The former CEO of Westpac, David Morgan, discusses real life as a CEO in his new biography, because, as he tells The Age, “life as a CEO was rarely openly discussed.”
+The former CEO of Westpac, David Morgan, discusses real life as a CEO in his recently released biography, because, as he tells The Age, “life as a CEO was rarely openly discussed.”
 “You can hardly ever relax, and that creates intense strain.
 Behind closed doors, some CEOs literally weep” in private, he said in an interview with the book’s author, journalist Oliver Brown.
 They literally cry.

 Well, cry me a fucking river.